Learn about Bath's most haunted venues and locations for a spooky Halloween...

 It is best known for its fantastic safari park, but Longleat also has some darker attractions.

-Look out for the ghost of Lady Louisa who still wanders the halls searching for her long-lost footman lover.
+It is said that the ghost of Lady Louisa (Louisa Thynne, Viscountess Weymouth c.1712–1736), still wanders the grand halls of Longleat House searching for her long-lost footman lover.
 The story goes that her jealous husband confronted the footman and pushed him down the stairs before burying him in the cellar, unbeknownst to Lady Louisa.

 Theatre Royal Bath

 The top left-hand box facing the stage at the Theatre Royal is said to be the favourite haunt of the Grey Lady ghost.
 Legend has it that she fell madly in love with an actor in the eighteenth century and hung herself when her love was unrequited.

 The Garrick’s Head